RBusarow/Dispatch/docs/index.md

-We can also write an extension val which returns a default implementation of the `DispatcherProvider`, meaning that we're able to immediately utilize the following pattern with [CoroutineScopes][CoroutineScope] from unaltered legacy code or another library.
+We can also write an extension val which returns a default implementation of the `DispatcherProvider`, meaning that we're able to immediately utilize the following pattern with [CoroutineScopes][coroutineScope] from unaltered legacy code or another library.

 ```kotlin
 val CoroutineContext.dispatcherProvider: DispatcherProvider